HSBC update Oct. 28th, 2019

 A positive fact is the gender pay gap of 61%(1).
 It shows that positions are given by performance and not by gender preference.
 It is further an indication that the management is mostly male.
 That is positive in terms of a hard fact based management.

-It ssem as HSBC is boosting its staff in Asia to allocate its efforts in markets where HSBC earns money (3) while slashing jobs in the international business.
+It ssem as HSBC is boosting its staff in Asia to allocate its efforts in markets where HSBC earns money (3) while slashing jobs..
+"We are therefore accelerating plans to remodel them, and move capital into higher growth and return opportunities," (9) from Europe and North America.
 This makes sense but gives away the status as worldwide balanced bank.
+It is a surrender.

-Net asset value per ordinary share at period($) 8.35
+Tangible net asset value per ordinary share (TNAV) $7.02

 (1) 2019/jan/09 https://www.theguardian.com/business/2019/jan/08/uks-most-unequal-bank-hsbcs-gender-pay-gap-grows-to-61